michael-basil/michael-basil.github.io/health.md

 * To liberate myself from entrenched habits and addictions
 * To reverse heart disease
 * To challenge the status quo
-* To prove many doctors wrong who could not defend, support, or explain the purpose of their prescriptions
+* To prove many doctors that prescribed things to me but could not explain them without resorting to appeals to authority, fortune telling and emotional manipulation tactics
 * For my children
 * For myself
 * To see how far much further things can go when our Mindsets are shifted and altered
-* Because I have fun with systems
+* Because I like to have fun with/in systems

 ## What are my main influences related to physical health?